 The holiday season is in full swing, and you may have everything ready for under the tree, but do you have small gifts covered for the sock-shaped bags hanging from the fireplace?
 To help wrap up your Christmas shopping, here are answers to common questions and inspiration for stocking fillers.

 Hosting can be so much fun, and it can be a lot of work.
 A great deal of planning and preparation goes into hosting a party, let alone a holiday party, and not to mention the DIY bed & breakfast for those out of towners.
 Whatever the occasion, big or small, we are grateful to those willing to open their home to us.

 Knowing the dos and don'ts of giving a hostess gift can be overwhelming.
-You want to show gratitude for making the shortlist at the same time how are you supposed to know what's appropriate to bring.
-To help relieve the stress, here are a few tips and answers to common questions on hostess gifts.
+You want to show gratitude but may not know what's appropriate to bring.
+To help relieve the stress, here are a few tips and answers to common questions on hosting gifts.
 Just remember they're your friends, and as long as it's a genuine gift, they'll appreciate it, so don't add too many gray hairs over this one.